Jill Shiraki for J-Sei

 Dear Friends & Family -

-Renewal - Your support will help us shift and grow in new ways at J-Sei and continue to make a difference in community.
-Together, our hearts stay strong
+Your support will help us meet the evolving needs at J-Sei and continue to make a difference in building community.

 Please support J-Sei as we stretch to reach our matching grant challenge of $50 K!
 We are so encouraged by a 1:1 matching pledge once again.
 Give $25 and your donation is $50; give $75 and your donation is $150, give $125 and your donation is $250, and so on.